brikrey67/rails-views/readme.md

 > Note: The early MVC architects laid the foundational building blocks paving the way for the launch of graphical user interface (GUI) programming: [Wikipedia - MVC History](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller#History)

-Today, we're going to continue the deeper dive into the why and how of "The Rails Way" for each of the major components of the MVC structure.
+Today, we're going to dive deeper into the why and how of "The Rails Way" for each of the major components of the MVC structure.

-**Models** and migrations give us a systematic, iterable way to organize, store, retrieve, and modify a database, using ActiveRecord as an interface to map our database tables into objects in Ruby.
+**Models** and migrations give us a systematic, iterable way to organize, store, retrieve, and modify a database, using ActiveRecord as an interface (ORM) to map our database tables to objects in Ruby.

-Where as the models normally provide a way to encapsulate business logic and data, **Views & Controllers** are responsible for telling us what to do and how to display that data.
+Whereas the models normally provide a way to encapsulate business logic and data, **Views & Controllers** are responsible for telling us what to do and how to display that data.

 ### Doc Dive (5 min)